 MICHAEL MCCOY / SCIENCE PHOTO LIBRARY MICHAEL MCCOY / SCIENCE PHOTO LIBRARY

-Frill-necked Lizard (Chlamydosaurus kingii) perched on termite mound.
-This large dragon lizard, or agamid, inhabits tropical Australia in open forests and dry woodlands and savannah country.
+Frill necked Lizard, (Chlamydosaurus kingii).
+This large dragon lizard, or agamid, occurs over tropical Australian in open forests and dry woodlands and savannah country.
 It grows to a total length of around 80cms.
 It feeds on insects, spiders and smaller lizards.
-Its frill is erected as an aggressive, defensive display and also for heat dispersion.
+Its frill is erected as an aggressive/defensive display and also for heat dispersion.
 Largely arboreal in habit, it does forage on the ground, taking to the nearest tree if alarmed.
-It often perches on termite mounds to survey its surrounding environment for prey.
-Vicinity of Ootan, tropical north Queensland, Australia.

 Model release not required.
 Property release not required.